 Apple M1 Mac Known for faster performance, But internet software glitch or Incompatible Apps running on Screen or Backgroud creating problems like this.

-Fix M1 Mac Keeps Freezing and Handing
+Fix M1 Mac Keeps Freezing and Hanging

 1. Diagnose your Mac in Safe Mode